katherinerbanis/CMPSC467_Project1/Project Report.md

 - The function also detects anomalies by calculating the closest pair of points (volume vs. price) for both stocks using the `closestPairDC` function.
 - Finally, it prints the results and plots the stock performance, highlighting the maximum gain period.

-##
-This code provides a comprehensive analysis of stock performance by identifying periods of maximum gain using Kadane’s algorithm in both 1D (for individual stocks) and 2D (for combined stock data).
-It also detects anomalies in volume and price data using a divide-and-conquer closest pair algorithm.
-The use of merge sort ensures the chronological integrity of the data, and the visualization helps highlight key trends in stock performance.
-This multi-faceted approach allows users to analyze stock data for patterns, detect potential anomalies, and make data-driven decisions.

 ## Results and Explanation

 ### 1. Maximum Combined Period